-- For 2.5-inch drives, you'll need a holder to attach the drive to.
-You can find these holders on the Synology site.
+- For 2.5-inch drives, you'll need a mount to attach the drive to.
+You can find these mounts on the Synology site.

 - Place the upper part of the casing back onto the NAS and push it back to lock the NAS.